onzfonz/comp227/src/content/1/en/part1d.md

 Try pasting the error message into a search engine if you get stuck.

 *Typical source of an error `Unchecked runtime.lastError: Could not establish connection.
-Receiving end does not exist.` is Chrome extension.
+Receiving end does not exist.` is a Chrome extension.
 Try going to `chrome://extensions/` and try disabling them one by one and refreshing React app page; the error should eventually disappear.*

 **Make sure that from now on you don't see any warnings in your console!**